mwales/emu6502/README.md

 Had fun creating a [chip 8 emulator](https://github.com/mwales/chip8).
 Going to try to create a 6502 emulator as a stepping stone towards creating 32-bit ARM emulator.

-# 6502 Based Systems
+## 6502 Based Systems

 * Apple IIe - I wonder if I still have a floppy disk around here of my 8th and 9th grade Apple IIe projects I made in computer class.
-The apple II was pretty cool because it was pretty easy to use the graphical modes from within BASIC.
+The Apple II was pretty cool because it was pretty easy to use the graphical modes from within BASIC.
 * Atari 2600 - Wizards worked on this thing.
 David Crane (creator of Pitfall and A Boy and his Blob did a [fantastic talk (GDC 2011 Pitfall Classic Postmortem with David Crane)